 These were the other dinosaur groups that stood out during this period.
 They were a group of carnivorous dinosaurs.
 Their main characteristics included a bipedal gait and poorly developed forelimbs.
 The size of these species varied depending on the ecosystems in which they were found.
 As animal evolution preceded a mass extinction, genetic adaptations occurred more rapidly.
 This is because environments were changing rapidly at that time, as flora also underwent its own development.

-Some species of theropods They did not exceed one meter, while others were capable of reaching up to 12 meters.
-Some of the best known theropod species were the Tawa and the Euroraptor.
+Some theropod species were less than a meter long, while others could reach up to 12 meters.
+Some of the best-known theropod species were the Tawa and the Euroraptor.

 Aquatic Triassic fauna